How to place Variables in String in Python?

 The point in XY plane is (25,88)

-In this example, we will take string literals in variables and try to insert these variables inside the string using formatted string.
+In this example, we will take string values in variables, name and place, and try to insert these variables inside the string using string formatting.

 Python Program